“People will forget what you said. People will forget what you did, but they will never forget how you made them feel.”

 A handwritten note is such a rare treat these days, and a surefire way to make the recipient feel special.
 As the Experience economy* becomes more relevant, this is an excellent marketing tool to promote the customer experience.

 Go Old School

 It’s ironic that now, you can make someone feel special simply by putting pen to paper.
 There’s something powerful about a thank you note received in the mail vs. receiving a text or email.
 The extra effort and deliberate thought process involved in writing and sending one is definitely felt and remembered by the recipient.

 According to John Coleman in an article in the Harvard Business Review, the average home only receives a personal letter once every seven weeks.
 The stats Coleman cited date back to 2010.
 I imagine it’s even more a rarity today.
 What an easy way to stand out!

-• Your choice in words – and even paper stock – becomes a part of the customer experience, and an opportunity for you to express your brand.
+- Your choice in words – and even the design of the card – becomes a part of the customer experience, and an opportunity for you to express your brand.